Avondale Mine disaster: Historical background

-The Steuben Shaft at Avondale Colliery is situated on the right bank of the Susquehanna River, four miles from Plymouth, PA in Luzerne County.
+The Steuben Shaft at Avondale Colliery is situated on the right bank of the Susquehanna River, four miles from Plymouth Township, Pennsylvania in Luzerne County.
 It was developed in 1867 by the Nanticoke Coal Company, a subsidiary of the Delaware, Lackawanna and Western Railroad.
 The 327 ft shaft allowed access to the 9-foot Red Ash Vein, which yielded a commercially desirable grade of anthracite.
 The shaft was lined with wooden timber, and partitioned into two sections.
 One section was reserved for upcast ventilation provided by a furnace; essentially, the upcast shaft was used as a chimney, with the hot exhaust gasses drawing air up and out of the mine.
 The breaker was built directly on top of the mouth of the shaft, and coal was extracted by use of the room and pillar method.
 There was only one exit from the mine, namely, the shaft.
 This practice had been banned in England, but was common for anthracite coal mines in the United States.

 The Steuben Shaft seemed to have been a disaster waiting to happen, but this was state-of-the-art construction for American deep-shaft coal mines at the time.
 It was also, by design, the most economic configuration possible.
 Lack of a second exit minimized non-productive development time, location of the breaker above the headframe reduced coal haulage to the processing point, and furnace ventilation required less capital outlay than mechanical (fan) ventilation, which had been developed a decade before in England.

 About 200 workers were employed at the colliery, with the workforce being predominantly Welsh.
 A three-month strike had just ended, and the day shift was in the mine on Monday, September 6, 1869.